 Structure of Codec

-Rest of the section will discuss the new improvements in WMV-9 which differentiate it from the rest of the video coding solutions like MPEG standards.
-WMV-9 has intra (I), predicted (P) and bi-directionally predicted (B) frames.
+The rest of the section will discuss the new improvements in WMV-9 which differentiate it from the rest of the video coding solutions like MPEG standards.
+WMV-9 has intra (I), predicted (P), and bi-directionally predicted (B) frames.
 Intra frames are those which are coded independently and have no dependence on other frames.
 Predicted frames are frames that depend on one frame in the past.
-Decoding of a predicted frame can occur only after all reference frames prior to the current frame starting from the most-recent (I) frame have been decoded.
+Decoding of a predicted frame can occur only after all reference frames prior to the current frame starting from the most recent (I) frame have been decoded.
 B frames are frames that have two references—one in the temporal past and one in the temporal future.
-B frames are transmitted subsequent to their references, which mean that B frames are sent out of order to ensure that their references are available at the time of decoding.
+B frames are transmitted subsequent to their references, which means that B frames are sent out of order to ensure that their references are available at the time of decoding.
 B frames in WMV-9 are not used as a reference for subsequent frames.
 This places B frames outside of the decoding loop, allowing shortcuts to be taken during the decoding of B frames without drift or long-term visual artifacts.
-The above definition of I, P and B frames holds for both progressive and interlaced sequences.
+The above definition of I, P, and B frames holds for both progressive and interlaced sequences.

 The performance of video codecs is compared to their rate-distortion (R-D) plot.
-It’s a 2-D curve which shows the distortion produced by the compression at a certain bitrate.
+It’s a 2-D curve that shows the distortion produced by the compression at a certain bitrate.

 WMV-9 has addressed this problem with the introduction of a variety of techniques listed below: